anas-awadalla/Incepto/README.md

 📤  Train an OOD Detector

-🔫  Attack Your Model

-🏋 Run Adversarial Training

-🕶 Defend Your Model Against Attacks

-🤓  Visualize/Compare Whole Datasets or Datapoints
+📊  Visualize/Compare Whole Datasets or Datapoints and Feature maps!

 # How to Setup Your Model: